swansonk14/SyntheMol/docs/antibiotics_mcts.md

 ```

-## Generate molecules with SyntheMol
+## Generate molecules with SyntheMol-MCTS

 Here, we apply SyntheMol to generate molecules using a Monte Carlo tree search (MCTS).
 We limit the search space to molecules that can be formed using a single reaction (as opposed to multi-step reactions) to ensure easy, quick, and cheap chemical synthesis.
 We run SyntheMol three times, each time using a different property prediction model to score molecules and guide the search.